 Various levels - Level 2 (Intermediate), Level 3 (Advanced) & Level 4 and above (Higher and Degree) focusing on a specific career role.
 Lasts 1 - 5 years.
 Combination of paid work experience and study for a related qualification.
 Min. entry requirements vary but often include GCSE English and Maths at Grade 4 or above.
 Pre Apprenticeship Programmes:

-Traineeships - short periods of work experience from several weeks or months www.brookfieldcs.org.uk/students/careers-support

-Study Programmes - usually 6 -12 months and a combination of employability skills, development of English/ Maths and work experience canjooto DO DO NOT Read the Guided Choices Booklet carefully.
-It is full of useful information to help guide your decisions.
-Pick subjects just because your friends are choosing them - there is no guarantee that you would end up in the same class.
-Make sure you view the subject introduction videos on our website.
-Pick subjects because you like the teachers - or equally because you don't like your current teacher.
-You do not know who your teacher will be in KS4.
-Spend some time discussing your choices with your parents.
+Traineeships - short periods of work experience from several weeks or months Study Programmes - usually 6 -12 months and a combination of employability skills, development of English/ Maths and work experience For all further careers information including Post 14, Post 16 and Post 18 pathways, please check the Careers page of the Brookfield website.
+Guidance for students on choosing GCSE subjects Do Read the Guided Choices Booklet carefully.
+It is full of useful information to help guide your decision.
+Make sure you view the curriculum page on our website to get further information on the subjects.
+Spend time discussing your choices with parents or guardians.
 Choose subjects that you are interested in.
 Think about your strengths and skills and the subjects that you are currently performing well in.
-Select a broad choice of subjects - don't choose subjects that are all very similar.
-A broad and balanced curriculum will provide you with the best opportunities at the next stage of your education or in employment.
-Ask for advice if you need it - talk to your form tutor, Head of Year, subject teachers or SLT.
-Consider what you may wish to study after your GCSEs - if you want to study A Levels then these usually require that a GCSE or equivalent qualification has already been studied.
+Select a broad choice of subjects.
+A broad and balanced curriculum will provide you with the best opportunities at the next stage of your education or career.
+Ask for advise if you need it - talk to your form tutor, head of year/subject or SLT.
+Consider what you may wish to study after your GCSE's - if you want to study A Levels then these usually require a GCSE or equivalent qualification has already been studied.
+Don't Pick subjects just because your friends are choosing them - their is no guarantee that you would be in the same class.
+Pick subjects because you like the teachers - or equally because you do not like your current teacher.
+You do not know who your teacher will be in KS4.